raymondmwaura-osdev/raymondmwaura-osdev/README.md

 + **Operating System Development** as a long-term pursuit.
 + **Full Stack Web Development** as a short-term goal.

-Alongside these, I also work on side projects such as automation tools and other small utilities.
+Alongside these, I also work on side projects such as automation tools and other utilities.

 ---